tophefo/IpCamera/README.md

 **Animated GIF feature**

 The cameras have a channel called updateGif and when this switch is turned 'ON' (either by a rule or manually) the binding will create an animated GIF called ipcamera.gif in the ffmpeg output folder.
-Once the file is created the switch will turn 'OFF' and this can trigger a rule to then send the picture via email, pushover or telegram messages.
+Once the file is created the switch will turn 'OFF' and this can be used to trigger a rule to send the picture via email, pushover or telegram messages.
+This feature saves you from using sleep commands in your rules to ensure a file is created as the control only turns off when the file is created.
 The switch can be turned on with a rule triggered by an external zwave PIR sensor or the cameras own motion alarm, the choice and the logic can be created by yourself.
+The feature has two options called preroll and postroll to be aware of.
+When preroll is 0 (the default) the binding will use the RTSP stream to fetch the amount of seconds specified in the postroll config to create the GIF from.
+By changing to a preroll value above 0 the binding will change to using snapshots as the source and this requires the image channel to be updating and the time between the snapshots is the Polling time of the camera which is 2 seconds by default and can be raised or lowered to 1 second if you desire.
+The snapshots are saved to disk and can be used as a feature that is described in the snapshot section above in more detail.

 ```